Dennis Linde: Burning Love

+"Goodbye Earl"

 In 2000, his song for the Dixie Chicks, "Goodbye Earl", stirred some controversy for its take on spousal abuse.
 The song is about fictional characters Mary Ann and Wanda, longtime friends who kill Wanda's abusive husband.
-The issue critics had was that the two women were happy about their committing the murder, unlike any previous songs of that type.
+The main issue presented among critics was that the two women were more than pleased with committing the murder, unlike any previous songs of that type.
 Many radio stations refused to play the song when first released, and others played it with a message directing women in such a situation to a hotline number.
 Linde wrote other songs featuring an undesirable character named Earl; e.g., "Queen of my Double-Wide Trailer" (Sammy Kershaw).
-Linde had a map on his wall depicting a fictional town where the characters in his songs lived.
-It includes the water tower referred to in "John Deere Green" as well as the spot where "Earl" finally met his end.
+Linde kept a self-created map depicting a fictional town where the characters in his songs lived.
+It includes the referential water tower from "John Deere Green", as well as the location that led "Earl" to his demise.